 Since 2009, Sacred Heart has been designated an Apple Distinguished School for successful integration of technology.
-The Apple Distinguished School award is reserved for schools that have implemented a 21st century vision of education.
-As a result, the school is frequently visited by educators from other schools, parochial and public, observing how 1:1 iPads, Smart Boards and Apple TV are integrated into curriculum.
+The Apple Distinguished School award is reserved for schools that have implemented a 21st-century vision of education.
+As a result, the school is frequently visited by educators from other schools, parochial and public, observing how 1:1 iPads, Smart Boards, and Apple TV are integrated into the curriculum.

 The use of technology is not limited to the students.
 Our PowerSchool Student Identification System allows parents to access real-time information on their child's progress by subject.
 Between meetings with teachers, parents can check on their child's homework assignments, test scores, and overall class grades.
 In this way, technology helps us keep an open dialogue between parents, students, and teachers.